facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 #### Return Types

-Return values may be delared as either unowned or Owned
+Return values may be declared as either unowned or Owned

 ```
 public function foo(IFoo $foo): Foo { return new Foo(); }